-By being able to flexibly adapt their processes to changes, agile businesses set themselves apart from their competition.
-Naturally, BPMS offerings need to facilitate flexibility at low costs.
+In many industries, a company's environment, such as customer demand, technological innovations and regulatory conditions tend to change frequently and sometimes rapidly.
+By being able to flexibly adapt their processes to changes, agile businesses set themselves apart from their competitors.
+Naturally, Business process management suites (BPMS) offerings need to facilitate flexibility at low costs.
 At the same time, companies still wish to benefit from standardized best practices, represented through vendor-provided reference processes.
-The business process community has come up with numerous flexibility techniques to dynamically incorporate change into business processes [13, 3-5].
+The business process community has come up with numerous flexibility techniques to incorporate change into business processes, e.g. [RA07,GAJVL08,RRKD05,AWG05,AHEA06,EKR95].
 These approaches cover both design time and runtime changes and provide formal frameworks for how to constrain changes.

-However, many established process flexibility approaches suffer from shortcomings with respect to lifecycle management in general, and the costs that come with changing business processes, specifically.
-Some existing techniques suggest that BPMS customers alter reference processes [6] "in place" in order to customize them to their needs (patching use-case).
-Alternatively, reference processes act as templates [17] for newly developed processes (blueprinting use-case).
+However, many established process flexibility approaches suffer from short-comings with respect to process lifecycle management in general, and to the costs associated with changing business processes, specifically.
+Some techniques propose that BPMS customers alter reference processes "in place" in order to customize them to their needs (patching use-case) [FLZ06].
+Others suggest to use reference processes merely as templates for developing company-specific processes (blueprinting use-case) [SN00].

 Neither of these approaches can realistically succeed in large-scale software rollouts, involving hundreds of reference processes with an even higher number of customer adaptations on top.
-This is because making changes to reference processes goes along with substantial costs for (1) carrying out the changes and (2) later maintaining the resulting processes.
-Any time the BPMS vendor ships a new version (to incorporate corrections or to address new requirements), existing customer adaptations have to be re-applied at great cost.
-Similarly, multiple independently defined adaptations have to be consolidated within a single process.
-For instance, two customer departments may wish to change a cross-departemental reference process independently at different points in time.
+This is because making changes to reference processes goes along with substantial costs for carrying out these changes and later maintaining the resulting processes.
+Whenever a BPMS vendor ships a new reference process version to incorporate corrections or to address new requirements, existing customer adaptations have to be re-applied at great cost.
+Similarly, multiple independently defined adaptations have to be consolidated within a single process, for instance when two customer departments change a cross-departmental reference process independently at different points in time.

-Business process extensibility introduces a flexibility approach which specifically aims at the parties which are involved with defining, using, and maintaining business processes.
-As part of that, BPMS vendors own (i.e., define and maintain) reference processes whereas BPMS customers own and run extensions thereof.
-Process extensions constitute separate customer-defined "deltas" which hook up to a reference process through late binding mechanisms.
-When adhering to some plain compatibility rules, both reference processes and extensions can be patched (i.e., maintained) by their owners without ever having to be "re-wired".
+This paper introduces the concept of process extensibility as a new paradigm for customizing reference processes and managing their evolution over time.
+Process Extensibility mandates a clear recognition of the different responsibilities and interests of reference model vendors and reference model consumers, and is concerned with keeping the effort of reference model adaptations at the customer side low while allowing sufficient room for model adaptation.
+BPMS vendors own (i.e. define and maintain) reference process models, while BPMS customers own and run extensions thereof.
+These extensions constitute separate customer-defined "delta improvements" which hook up to a reference process through late binding mechanisms.
+When adhering to some plain compatibility rules, both reference processes and extensions can be patched (i.e. maintained) by their respective owners without ever having to be "re-wired".

-It is a benefit of extensibility to designate the responsibilities for maintaining processes and extensions.
 The vendor remains in the "driver seat" to update reference content, letting customers easily benefit from state-of-the-art best practices.
 By automatically applying existing customer extensions to patched referenced processes, the cost of rolling out new BPMS releases is greatly reduced.